Common Primary Maths Misconceptions & How To Fix Them

-Expert advice on the most common errors, misconceptions and myths in primary Mathematics, and how to manage & overcome them (applicable for KS1 & KS2).
+Expert advice on the most common maths misconceptions, errors and myths in primary mathematics, and how to manage & overcome them in KS1 & KS2.

 What’s even more perplexing is when others in the same class grasp these concepts almost effortlessly, whereas others really struggle.

 From a teacher’s point of view it can be very frustrating.
 You think you have really planned something well, explained it really clearly, and given children practical materials to make the abstract more concrete…and yet the penny does not seem to drop.
 Why is this?
 And what can we do about it?

 From my own experience I bet that, in this imaginary survey, the top three topics to come up would be fractions, place value and decimals.
 Some children can do addition, but find subtraction really hard.
 Money often foxes younger children.
 For older children, square numbers get confused with multiplying by two.